passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/04-stay.md

 duracrete, furniture, fixings, and all your possessions was much harder.
 If you were lucky, the result was even waterproof.

-Currently, there was a single person in the newcomers' hut: Pritik, humanoid with spindly limbs.
-Pritik's species had a name for themselves, but it was almost entirely clicks and hisses and none of Sylla's classmates had managed to replicate it.
-Pritik himself wasn't sure they could, as they lacked some vocal organ he had.
-Sylla suspected Lor San Tekka would be able to, simply because he could speak and understand more languages than most protocol droids.
+Currently, there was a single person in the newcomers' hut: {{Pritik}}, humanoid with spindly limbs. {{Pritik}}'s species had a name for themselves, but it was almost entirely clicks and hisses and none of {{Sylla}}'s classmates had managed to replicate it. {{Pritik}} himself wasn't sure they could, as they lacked some vocal organ he had. {{Sylla}} suspected {{LSTekka}} would be able to, simply because he could speak and understand more languages than most protocol droids.

 (A rather large amount of light-years away, a very distinctive droid felt the need to check their circuits after a bout of _completely impossible_ sneezing.)

-Sylla knocked on the outside door, but didn't wait before letting herself in.
+{{Sylla}} knocked on the outside door, but didn't wait before letting herself in.
 The hut was laid out so there were several rooms before the sleeping space, which were also occasionally used as a common space outside of the Temple by all students.
-She knew if Pritik was resting right now (which was likely, at this time of the night) he would not have heard her knocking on the outside.
+She knew if {{Pritik}} was resting right now (which was likely, at this time of the night) he would not have heard her knocking on the outside.

-"Pritik?" she called into the sleeping quarters.
+"{{Pritik}}?" she called into the sleeping quarters.

-"Krt k'chylla ssiim, adatak." was the reply.
+"{{pk.5minutes}}, {{pk.parent}}." was the reply.

 _Er._

-"Pritik?
-It's me, Sylla." she tried again, a bit more urgently.
+"{{Pritik}}?
+It's me, {{Sylla}}." she tried again, a bit more urgently.

-"Sylla?
-I'ck essss- oh.
+"{{Sylla}}? {{pk.whatare}}- oh.
 Sorry."

-There was a pause followed by some shuffling, and Pritik's boyish face popped out as the door slid open with a pneumatic hiss.
+There was a pause followed by some shuffling, and {{Pritik}}'s boyish face popped out as the door slid open with a pneumatic hiss.

 He was shorter than she was, but given his age and Humanoid physiology she expected him to shoot up in a few years.
 For now, she enjoyed being taller than at least one person here.

-Pritik swayed in place, clearly tired, and his eyes roamed the room looking for a chrono.
+{{Pritik}} swayed in place, clearly tired, and his eyes roamed the room looking for a chrono.
 He finally settled on a datapad on the lounge table.

 "Why are we up at sixth hour?" he asked.